Calendar Control and Continuance Policy Procedures

-Effective January 17, 2023, scheduling of initial trial dates will no longer be handled by Calendar Control.
+The scheduling of initial trial dates is no longer handled by Calendar Control.
 Initial trial dates may only be scheduled by:

 Motions for continuance in a criminal case are not placed on the docket.
 The party requesting the continuance must make arrangements to see the Calendar Control Judge.
 More information is available on our Continuance in a Criminal case page.